-Туре Policy Pay + Pay - Approval Process Additional Documentation Annual Step/Tenure Progression Employees in tenure positions move from one step to the next on the first day of the first full pay period in October of each year, subject to funding by the Commissioners Court Employees with less than six (6) months of service as of the first full pay period in October, will advance to the next step on the first full pay period following the approval of Commissioners Court Step/tenure progression ends at the top step of each position rank See Tenured Pay Chart Oracle workflow required May be required Promotion (with exception of Corrections to Law Enforcement) When an employee is promoted to a higher ranking position, the tenured grade is based on years of service See Tenured Pay Chart Oracle workflow required May be required Promotion (Corrections to Law Enforcement) Will begin at the first step of the tenured grade and remain at that step for a period of one calendar year.
-Will be placed at the pay increment corresponding to their time of continuous service (with no break of more than 90 days) in both corrections and law enforcement as a peace officer See Tenured Pay Chart Oracle workflow required May be required Demotion When a current employee demoted to a lower ranking position, the tenured grade is based on years of service See Tenured Pay Chart Oracle workflow required May be required
+Туре Policy Pay + Pay - Approval Process Additional Documentation Annual Step/Tenure Progression Employees in tenure positions move from one step to the next on the first day of the first full pay period in October of each year, subject to funding by the Commissioners Court.
+Employees with less than six (6) months of service as of the first full pay period in October will advance to the next step after 6 months of service at Williamson County, and following the first full pay period after Commissioner Court approval.
+Step/tenure progression ends at the top step of each position rank.
+See Tenured Pay Chart Oracle workflow required May be required Promotion When a current employee is promoted to a higher ranking position, the tenured grade is based on years of service, pending budget availability.
+See Tenured Pay Chart Oracle workflow required May be required Demotion When a current employee is demoted to a lower ranking position, the tenured grade is based on years of service.
+See Tenured Pay Chart Oracle workflow required May be required

-Tenure Salary/ Position Changes Туре Policy Pay+ Pay - Approval Process Additional Documents Certification Pay Certification pay will be paid to non-elected commissioned peace officers and eligible corrections officer (County Jail) who hold a full-time active duty position in a law enforcement or corrections capacity with the County on June 1st of each year.
-Payment for an entire fiscal year beginning on October 1st will be based on the level of certification held as of September 15th of the preceding fiscal year.
-For new hires, certification pay will be paid based on certification level at the date of hire.
-This pay must be added into the regular rate of pay when calculating overtime.
-Certification pay does not transfer with an individual employee who leaves a corrections officer position to accept a law enforcement position nor does it transfer with an individual employee who leaves a law enforcement position to accept a corrections officer position except when the corrections officer position is that of a Bailiff.
-Law enforcement officers\$60 per month for Advanced Certification; \$90 per month for Masters Certification.
+Tenure Salary/ Position Changes Type Policy Pay+ Pay - Approval Process Additional Documents Certification Pay will be paid based on certification level at Law enforcement officers\$60 per month for Advanced Certification; \$90 per month for Masters Certification.
 This pay must be added into the regular rate of pay when calculating overtime Corrections officers\$60 per month for Advanced Certification; \$90 per month for Masters Certification.
-This pay must be added into the regular rate of pay when calculating overtime Certification pay may move with the employee to accommodate promotions/position changes within the department.
-Oracle workflow required Must submit a TCOLE docu- ment to the Human Re- sources Depart- ment.
+This pay must be added into the regular rate of pay when calculating overtime Certification pay may move with the employee to accommodate promotions/ position changes within the department.
+Oracle workflow required Must submit a TCOLE document to the Human Resources Department.
 Funding must be available.
-Filling a Vacancy All personnel newly hired from outside Williamson County for positions subject to tenure chart at the first pay increment for the position for which they are hired, unless they qualify for a prior service credit Credits for Prior Service may apply- See Prior Service Credit Oracle workflow required Must submit a TCOLE docu- ment to the Human Re- sources Depart- ment.
+Filling a Vacancy All personnel newly hired from outside Williamson County for positions subject to tenure chart at the first pay increment for the position for which they are hired, unless they qualify for a prior service credit Credits for Prior Service may apply- See Prior Service Credit Oracle workflow required Must submit a TCOLE document to the Human Resources Department.
 Funding must be available.
-Prior Service Credit Qualified law enforcement applicants and current officers can receive prior service credit Deputy Max L 1.4 Det/Inv Max L 2.5 SGT Max L 3.6 LT Max L 4.8 Captain Max L5.10 (min L5.6) Maximum amount is current funding on vacant position Prior service credit is only granted at original date of hire or when an existing employee receives a promotion.
-TCOLE ser- vice verifica- tion must be submitted TCOLE Service Verification required
+Prior Service Credit Qualified law enforcement applicants and current officers can receive prior service credit Maximum amount for external hire is current funding on vacant position Prior service credit is only granted at original date of hire or when an existing employee receives a promotion.
+TCOLE service verification must be submitted TCOLE Service Verification required receives a promotion.

-Transfer from Law Enforcement To Corrections

-Law enforcement officers who transfer from the law enforcement division to the corrections division will be placed at the pay increment corresponding to their time of continuous of tenured service (with no break of more than 90 days in both corrections and law enforcement with Williamson County, if the proper Corrections certification is obtained.)
+Transfer from Law Enforcement To CorrectionsLaw enforcement officers who transfer from the law enforcement division to the corrections division will be placed at the pay increment corresponding to their time of continuous of tenured service (with no break of more than 90 days in both corrections and law enforcement with Williamson County, if the proper Corrections certification is obtained.)